Lee Germon

-Lee Kenneth Germon (born 4 November 1968) is a former New Zealand cricketer, wicket-keeper and former captain.
+Lee Kenneth Germon (born 4 November 1968) is a sporting body administrator and former New Zealand cricketer, wicket-keeper and former captain.
 He played for the provinces of Canterbury and Otago and is the most successful Canterbury cricket captain of the modern era.
 He was made captain of the New Zealand Cricket team on his Test match debut.
 He holds the unofficial record for the most runs (70), from a single over in first-class cricket.

 Domestic career

 Germon made his first class debut as a 19-year-old, playing for Canterbury against Auckland at Lancaster Park on 5 January 1988.
-He became captain of an underperforming Canterbury side, succeeding Rod Latham on 31 December 1990.
+He became captain of the underperforming Canterbury side, succeeding Rod Latham on 31 December 1990.

-Under Germon's leadership Canterbury won in the New Zealand one day game, winning the Shell Cup 50 over competition in 1991/92, 1992/93 & 1993/94, two further wins followed in 1995/96 & 1996/97.
+Under Germon's leadership, Canterbury won in the New Zealand one day game, winning the Shell Cup 50 over competition in 1991/92, 1992/93, 1993/94, 1995/96 & 1996/97.
 Canterbury also won the New Zealand first class competition, the Shell Trophy, under his captaincy in 1993/94, and 1997/98, (while Canterbury also won the Shell Trophy during the 1996/97 season, Germon did not actually captain the Canterbury team in the Shell Trophy this year), Canterbury also won the one off New Zealand Action cricket trophy in 1992 (Action cricket was a forerunner to Twenty20 and Cricket Max).

 At the time of his retirement from the Canterbury Team, Germon held records for dismissals for Canterbury, with 238 in 76 first class matches.
 As a batsman he had scored 2336 first class runs at an average of 30.74.

 Germon's final match for Canterbury was the 1997/98 Shell Cup final which Canterbury won against Northern Districts.
 In this match, Germon shared in a record breaking batting partnership, when he added 160 runs with Warren Wisneski for a tenth wicket, setting the New Zealand first-class record for a tenth wicket partnership, Germon made 80 runs in his final innings.
 He retired from cricket after the match, aged 29.

 In the early 1990s Germon was continually overlooked for the New Zealand side despite his wicket keeping and captaincy abilities.

 During season 1993/94 Germon led Canterbury to victory in both one day and four day competitions and scored a 100 not out playing for a New Zealand XI against the visiting Pakistan side in January 1994.
 After this season Germon entered the New Zealand side.